 Business

-Demonstrate forward-thinking AI investment ahead of fundraising — while genuinely moving our core pitch: high-quality instruction that saves teachers time.
+Demonstrate forward-thinking AI investment ahead of fundraising while resonating with our core pitch to teachers and admins: high-quality instruction that saves time.

 Spark TA V1: Building the Foundation

 V1 launched with two core capabilities: product analytics and curriculum.
-When it worked, it worked really well — it could identify your most struggling students, write a personalized email to a parent, and create a supplemental worksheet matched to the material they were stuck on.
+When it worked, it was magical.
+It could identify your struggling students, write a personalized email to a parent, and create a supplemental worksheet matched to the material they were stuck on.
 Some teachers had genuine "wow" moments.
 But adoption struggled at the edges.

-When teachers asked something outside V1's capabilities — platform how-tos, system controls, things outside the hard-coded paths — it fell short.
+When teachers asked something outside V1's capabilities like platform how-tos, system controls, things outside the hard-coded paths, it fell short.
 The experience didn't feel like a tool that knew them.
 It felt like a tool with a ceiling.
-The visual design was also not a strength of this first iteration.
+We were on a time crunch for this first iteration, and I knew I could achieve more with the visual design of the feature.

 What V1 Taught Us

-Teachers came to Spark TA with a mixed bag of needs — some about their students, some about the platform itself, some about the curriculum.
+Teachers come to Spark TA with a mixed set of needs.
+Some about their students, some about the platform itself, some about the curriculum.
 V1 only handled a small subset of requests reliably, it was an engineering failure that also gave me the opportunity to up the guidance we gave to educators and the UX to gear towards their most common queries.

 Spark TA V2: Designing to Feel Known

 V2 was about making the experience feel like it actually understood our teacher's worlds.
-I structured prompts around real teacher jobs-to-be-done — Understand, Create, Support — so the entry points matched how teachers actually think about their day.
+I structured prompts around real teacher jobs-to-be-done so the entry points matched how teachers actually think about their day.
+I realized also that those 4 starter prompts were too limiting, teachers needed more.

 After gathering data from the field and the existing prompts teachers were already asking to Spark TA, we collated a robust prompt list into 3 important categories: Understand, Create, Do, and Support